Particular/docs.particular.net/nservicebus/azure-storage-queues/configuration.md

 NOTE: `QueueName` and `QueuePerInstance` are obsoleted.
 Instead, use bus configuration object to specify endpoint name and scale-out option.

+Depending on the version, parameters' values can  be configured using a custom configuration section or the code-first approach.

 ### Via the App.Config

-In Versions 5.0 to 6.x the default settings can be overridden by adding a configuration section called `AzureServiceBusQueueConfig` to the web.config or app.config files:
+In Versions 5 and 6 the default settings can be overridden by adding a configuration section called `AzureServiceBusQueueConfig` to the web.config or app.config files:

 snippet:AzureStorageQueueConfig